compbiozurich/UZH-BIO392/course-results/Sarah-Loose/250410_progenetix_paper.md

 The represented classes reach across species and focuses on structural anatomical despriptions.
 This can be connected to ICD-O-T codes so that the cancer types could me mapped to anatomical regions.

-## What are cnv segmentations and CNV frequencies and how to use them?
+## What are Cnv segmentations and CNV frequencies and how to use them?

 In the process of CNV analysis segmentation is useful for a comprehensive overview of variations.
 Here, they determined allele-specific copy number abberations by comparing allele data from SNP-arrays using the B-allele-frequency (BAF).
 This enables detection of Loss of heterozygosity (LOH) events on the chromosomes in respective regions.